 300 The recipient requires that the client redirect its request to the alternative URL provided in the location header field.

 400 Bad Request – Indicates that the syntax of the request is invalid and the User Systems are unable to parse the request.

+429 Too Many Requests – Indicates that Service Request Traffic Management is in operation, the User has sent too many requests and this request is being rejected.

 500 Internal Server Error – Indicates that a User’s Systems are malfunctioning.